LIU-Binbin/much-worse-jekyll-theme/ResearchHighlights.md

 symmetry algebras, identified and characterized novel twisted inverse topological edge states with off-centered crossing points in the momentum space, distinct from edge states protected by the normal inversion symmetry.
-Designed topological circuits to simulate the nontrivial states.-->
+Designed topological circuits to simulate the nontrivial states.
 The spacial inversion symmetry inverses the position and momentum of a physical system relative to the original point.
+Here, -->

-Here, we discover a new kind of inversion symmetry that inverses the real space position relative to the origin but is _non-centered_ in the momentum space.
-We derive the _momentum-non-centered inversion symmetry_ with projectively enriched symmetry algebras and demonstrate it in Hamiltonians in π-flux lattices in both 2D and 3D.
+We discover a new form of inversion symmetry that inverses the real space position relative to the origin but is _non-centered_ in the momentum space.
+We derive the _momentum-non-centered inversion symmetry (MNCIS)_ with projectively enriched symmetry algebras and demonstrate it in π-flux lattices in both 2D and 3D.

-With the non-centered inversion symmetry, we discover Mobius insulators with shifted-inverse edge states at half-fillings and a high Chern number insulator that has off-centered chiral edge states at quarter-fillings, which have not been reported before.
-We also define quantized topological numbers that indicate the existence of the novel edge states with off-centered crossing points in the momentum space.
-We design topological circuits that correspond to our Hamiltonian and perform simulations, which agree with our theoretical predictions.
-Our findings suggest new routes for exploring topological edge responses with projective symmetries in artificial systems.<br />
+With the MNCIS, we discover very interesting states that have not been reported before, such as Mobius insulators with shifted-inverse edge states and a high Chern number insulator that has off-centered chiral edge states.
+We also define quantized topological numbers that capture the topology enforced by the MNCIS.
+To realize our theory, we design topological circuits to simulate our model Hamiltonians, which suggest new routes for exploring artificial systems and metamaterials with projective symmetries.<br />

 Ref: **Binbin Liu†**, Xian-Lei Sheng†, Yuxin Zhao† and Shengyuan A. Yang, _Non-centered inversion symmetry in momentum space_.  [[PDF](assets/papers/MomentumNonCenteredInv_main.pdf)]